saiyam3243/Procrastihack/README.md

 ## Overview

 The VisionVest is a web application designed to showcase the impacts of investments on climate change, including aspects like greenhouse gas emissions, fossil fuels, and energy efficiency.
-Built with React, this application utilizes a clean and modern UI to present data on various companies and their environmental, social, and governance (ESG) scores.
+Built with Next.js and Python, this application utilizes a clean and modern UI to present data on various companies and their environmental, social, and governance (ESG) scores.

 ## Features